Counterfeit money: United States measures

 The redesigned $100 bill was unveiled on April 21, 2010, and the Federal Reserve Board was to begin issuing the new bill on February 10, 2011, but the release was delayed due to printing problems until October 2013.

-The Treasury had made no plans to redesign the $5 bill using colors but recently reversed its decision after learning some counterfeiters were bleaching the ink off the bills and printing them as $100 bills.
+The Treasury initially made no plans to redesign the $5 bill using colors but reversed its decision in 2006 after learning some counterfeiters were bleaching the ink off the bills and printing them as $100 bills; the new bills would enter circulation 2 years later.
 The new $10 bill (the design of which was revealed in late 2005) entered circulation on March 2, 2006.
 The $1 bill and $2 bill are seen by most counterfeiters as having too low a value to counterfeit, and so they have not been redesigned as frequently as higher denominations.

+Irish measures

 In the 1980s, counterfeiting in the Republic of Ireland twice resulted in sudden changes in official documents: in November 1984, the £1 postage stamp, also used on savings cards for paying television licences and telephone bills, was invalidated and replaced by another design at a few days' notice, because of widespread counterfeiting.
 Later, the £20 Central Bank of Ireland Series B banknote was rapidly replaced because of what the Finance Minister described as "the involuntary privatization of banknote printing".

+Chinese measures

 In the 1990s, the portrait of Chairman Mao Zedong was placed on the banknotes of the People's Republic of China to combat counterfeiting, as he was recognised better than the generic designs on the renminbi notes.

+Australian measures

-In 1988 the Reserve Bank of Australia released the world's first long-lasting and counterfeit-resistant polymer (plastic) banknotes with a special Bicentennial $10 note issue.
+In 1988, the Reserve Bank of Australia released the world's first long-lasting and counterfeit-resistant polymer (plastic) banknotes with a special Bicentennial $10 note issue.
 After problems with this bill were discovered and addressed, in 1992, a problem-free $5 note was issued.
-In 1996 Australia became the first country to have a full series of circulating polymer banknotes.
+In 1996, Australia became the first country to have a full series of circulating polymer banknotes.

 On 3 May 1999, the Reserve Bank of New Zealand started circulating polymer banknotes printed by Note Printing Australia Limited.
 The technology developed is now used in 24 countries.
 As of 2009, Note Printing Australia was printing polymer notes for 18 countries.

+Swiss measures

-The Swiss National Bank had a reserve series of notes for the Swiss franc in case widespread counterfeiting were to take place; this was discontinued in the mid-1990's with the introduction of the eighth series of banknotes.
+The Swiss National Bank twice had a reserve series of notes (fourth and seventh series) for the Swiss franc which was held but not issued in case widespread counterfeiting were to take place; this was discontinued in the mid-1990's with the introduction of the eighth series of banknotes.